Gia Long: Social policy

-In order to train and recruit government officials, Gia Long revived the Confucian court examinations that had been abolished by the Tây Sơn.
+To train and recruit government officials, Gia Long revived the Confucian court examinations that had been abolished by the Tây Sơn.
 In 1803, he founded the National Academy (Quốc Tử Giám) at Huế.
 Its objective was to educate the sons of mandarins and meritorious students in Confucian classical literature.
 In 1804, Gia Long promulgated edicts establishing similar schools in the provinces, as well as guidelines to regulate their staff and curriculum.
 He appointed Directors of Education (quan đốc học) to oversee the provincial education system and the selection process for the entrance examinations to the National Academy, beginning in 1802.
 The Directors were assisted by Subordinate and Assistant Directors (phó đốc học or trợ-giáo).
 Gia Long explained to his court in 1814 that the goal was to create a cadre of classically educated, politically loyal administrators:

 The schools are where men of talent can be found.
-Wanting to follow the example of the former kings, I have established schools in order that learned and talented men will arise and the state may thus employ them.
+Wanting to follow the example of the former kings, I have established schools so that learned and talented men will arise and the state may thus employ them.

 In 1807, Gia Long opened the first civil service examinations held under the Nguyễn dynasty, staged at regional level.
 From then on, the training and selection process for the imperial bureaucracy was largely centered on examinations.
-The curriculum for the examinations consisted of the Four Books and Five Classics, which focused on Chinese history leading up to the Song dynasty, while regarding other knowledge as irrelevant.
+The curriculum for the examinations represented a Sinocentric worldview, with classical Chinese culture considered civilized and Western culture barbaric.
+It consisted of the Four Books and Five Classics, commentaries on these by Zhu Xi, and Chinese history up to the Song dynasty.
+Other knowledge was considered unimportant, including, in decreasing order of relevance, "contemporary" Chinese history, Vietnamese history, and Western history.

 Gia Long promulgated a new legal code to replace the system that had existed since the Hong Duc era of Lê Thánh Tông in the 15th century.
 Work started in 1811 under a group of scholars led by Nguyễn Văn Thành, and in 1815, the Bộ luật Gia Long (Gia Long Code) was issued.
 Although Gia Long claimed that his new system was a mixture of the Le code and Qing dynasty system of China, most scholars regard it as being a near-complete copy of the Qing code.
 The code was later translated into French by Paul-Louis-Félix Philastre.
 It focused on strengthening the power and authority of the emperor, his mandarins, and the traditional family unit.
 In cases of serious crimes, particularly those against the state, collective punishment was meted out to the family of the convict, including the death penalty.